-Historically, the organizational focus of the South Central Kansas Library System for period from 2004 to 2008 included establishing a new service identity and mission for SCKLS along with an emphasis on improving financial accountability.
+The organizational focus of the South Central Kansas Library System for the period from 2004 to 2008 included establishing a new service identity and mission along with improving financial accountability.
 Priorities for the period 2009 to 2013 included assisting member libraries address the changed economy and positioning the budget, grants and services of SCKLS to meet changes in funding.
-As a consequence of the changed economy and reduced funding, SCKLS has chosen to limit its tax support.
-The 2014 Annual Plan and Tentative Budget are predicated on a funding scenario for 2014 with a negligible \$1,157 increase in total expenditures.
+Generally SCKLS continues to limit its tax support.
+The 2015 Annual Plan and Tentative Budget are predicated on a funding scenario for 2015 with a negligible \$1,183 increase in total expenditures.

-Major goals for 2014 are as follows:
+Major goals for 2015 are as follows:

-1. Increase the General Fund Grants-in-aid for Public and Academic Libraries Line Item by \$139,448 for a total of \$1,148,448
+1. Maintain Grants-in-aid for Public and Academic Libraries of \$1,412,088.

 SCKLS member public and academic libraries serve users outside of their taxing district or academic institution.
 In addition, member public and academic libraries provide interlibrary loans from their collections to other libraries.
-This goal increases the total amount of grants-in-aid funding available to partially compensate public and academic libraries members for those services.
-This goal can be accomplished in 2013 and 2014 by reallocating existing funds.
+This goal maintains the total amount of grants-in-aid funding available to partially compensate public and academic libraries members for those services.